j-crowley/pdf_scraper_script/README.md

 # pdf_scraper_script
 ### Description:
 Python PDF scraping and processing script for converting tabular data in pdfs to extractable .csv files.
+(Early 2025)

 ### Background:
 This script was a volunteer project for local MA campaign managed by a family friend.
 The organization needed helping compiling contact and outreach information from a PDF with embedded tabular data.
 Results of this project were ~330 of the ~350 contacts within seconds instead of days of tedious volunteer work.